 Our recommendations?
 In today’s context where homes are getting increasingly smaller, go for a dining pool table which is highly practical for their dual-use.
 If you’re worried about the gameplay, make sure to go for a slate bed and try out the table in person.

 A final word

 While there are many different types of pool tables in the market, all of them are practically covered in this short guide.
-We hope that we’ve given you a good understanding of what to look out for, and aid you in picking a table that would give you years and years of fun.
+We hope that we’ve given you a good understanding of what to look out for, and to aid you in picking a table that will give you years and years of fun.